Riemann hypothesis

 In mathematics, the Riemann hypothesis is the conjecture that the Riemann zeta function has its zeros only at the negative even integers and complex numbers with real part 1/2.
 Many consider it to be the most important unsolved problem in pure mathematics.
 It is of great interest in number theory because it implies results about the distribution of prime numbers.
 It was proposed by Riemann (1859), after whom it is named.

-The Riemann hypothesis and some of its generalizations, along with Goldbach's conjecture and the twin prime conjecture, make up Hilbert's eighth problem in David Hilbert's list of twenty-three unsolved problems; it is also one of the Clay Mathematics Institute's Millennium Prize Problems, which offers a million dollars to anyone who solves any of them.
+The Riemann hypothesis and some of its generalizations, along with Goldbach's conjecture and the twin prime conjecture, make up Hilbert's eighth problem in David Hilbert's list of twenty-three unsolved problems; it is also one of the Millennium Prize Problems of the Clay Mathematics Institute, which offers US$1 million for a solution to any of them.
 The name is also used for some closely related analogues, such as the Riemann hypothesis for curves over finite fields.